Rose Massey: Biography

+Her New York debut was in February 1869, in The Field of the Cloth of Gold at Wood's Museum, but later gained attention in her 1871 performance as Fatima in Blue Beard at the Covent Garden Theatre.

 Massey played a number of roles opposite actor Henry James Montague, whom she followed to the United States and later sued in 1875 for breach of promise to marry.
 She claimed to have a son fathered by Montague, and it made a stir when Massey also released "sappy" letters to her from Montague.
 That case ended, however, when Montague died in 1878.

-In addition to her liaison with Montague, Massey also had a relationship with Alex Henderson (1828-1886) (spouse of burlesque producer Lydia Thompson).
-That relationship produced a daughter, Helen Massey.

-Massey was also the mother of actress Blanche Massey (born circa 1878).

 Massey died of consumption in New York on July 23, 1883 and is buried at Green-Wood Cemetery in Brooklyn.